 A cheap-as-dirt thrift shop pipe can easily be turned back into the elegant vessel it once was.

 Stems will turn brown, green and even yellow over the years, and they will spoil your smoke by tasting bad.
-Luckily, oxidation can be dealt with fairly easily.
+Happily, oxidation can be dealt with fairly easily.

-I've never tried it myself, as I prefer to use special mouthpiece polish.
-It comes in several brands (I currently use Denicare from a little flat tin), and I can only imagine that they all work.
-You gather some of the polish on a rag and rub it into the surface of the mouthpiece.
-It usually takes a polishing session or two, but the results are striking.
-Dull green stems are returned to shiny black glory in minutes.
+I prefer to use special mouthpiece polish.
+It comes in several brands (I currently use Denicare from a little flat tin).
+Gather some of the polish on a rag and rub it into the surface of the mouthpiece.
+Rub the mouthpiece down with a clean cloth, and repeat.
+Dull green stems can be returned to shiny black glory in minutes.

 The foul taste also disappears, though the polish itself can leave a rather musty taste, which goes away after a couple of days.
 I recommend trowling the Internet or tobacco shops for mouthpiece polish; it's a fairly obscure product, but not crazy hard to find.